-The 2016 Purchase Agreement provides that the Investor is obligated to purchase up to 405,000,000 shares of the Company's common stock in multiple closings, with the Investor having purchased 105,000,000 shares at an aggregate purchase price of \$8,400 (or \$0.08 per share) at the initial closing on March 10, 2016.
-The 2016 Purchase Agreement provides that the Investor will purchase the remaining 200,000,000 shares at \$0.15 per share and 100,000,000 shares at \$0.25 per share for an aggregate purchase price of \$55,000 no later than ninety days after the satisfaction of certain conditions, including Company shareholder approval of the Charter Amendment.
-On May 19, 2016, the Company's shareholders approved the Charter Amendment, thereby obligating the Investor to purchase the remaining 300,000,000 shares of the Company's common stock by August 17, 2016 for the aggregate purchase price of \$55,000 (see Note 3).
+The 2016 Purchase Agreement provides that the Investor is obligated to purchase up to 405,000,000 shares of the Company's common stock in multiple closings, with the Investor having purchased 105,000,000 shares at an aggregate purchase price of \$8,400 (or \$0.08 per share) at the initial closing on March 10, 2016, with the remaining 200,000,000 shares at \$0.15 per share and 100,000,000 shares at \$0.25 per share for an aggregate purchase price of \$55,000 closing on October 26, 2016 (see Note 3).

-The Company anticipates that its current capital resources, when considering expected losses from operations and excluding the potential additional \$55,000 investment by the Investor, will be sufficient to fund the Company's operations through the middle of 2017.
 The Company has a relatively limited history of producing bulk amorphous alloy products and components on a mass-production scale.
 Furthermore, the ability of future contract manufacturers to produce the Company's products in desired quantities and at commercially reasonable prices is uncertain and is dependent on a variety of factors that are outside of the Company's control, including the nature and design of the component, the customer's specifications, and required delivery timelines.
-These factors will likely require that the Company make further equity sales under the 2016 Purchase Agreement, raise additional funds by other means, or pursue other strategic initiatives to support its operations beyond the middle of 2017.
-There is no assurance that the Company will be able to make further equity sales under the 2016 Purchase Agreement or raise additional funds by other means on acceptable terms, if at all.
-If the Company were to make further equity sales under the 2016 Purchase Agreement or to raise additional funds through other means by issuing securities, existing shareholders will be diluted.
-If funding is insufficient at any time in the future, the Company may be required to alter or reduce the scope of its operations or to cease operations entirely.
-Uncertainty as to the outcome of these factors raises substantial doubt about the Company's ability to continue as a going concern.
+These factors have required that the Company engage in equity sales under various stock purchase agreements to support its operations and strategic initiatives.
+Uncertainty as to the outcome of these factors has previously raised substantial doubt about the Company's ability to continue as a going concern.
+Following the closing of the remaining funding under the 2016 Purchase Agreement, the Company anticipates that its current capital resources, when considering expected losses from operations, will be sufficient to fund the Company's operations for the foreseeable future.